bloco-exchange/documentation/docs/bloco.exchange/overview.md

 ![Pillars](pillars.png)

-1. **Dedicated Intelligent Agents**: Imagine having a personal concierge for your digital assets.
-Bloco.exchange pairs every user with their own intelligent agent that can act on their behalf, guiding them through markets, executing trades, managing investments, and providing essential market insights for well-informed decision-making.
+1. **Dedicated Intelligent Agents**: Imagine having a personal concierge for your digital assets. bloco.exchange pairs every user with their own intelligent agent that can act on their behalf, guiding them through markets, executing trades, managing investments, and providing essential market insights for well-informed decision-making.

 2. **Custody and Authorization**: At bloco.exchange, we believe in the power of autonomy and security.
 We ensure that keys and funds remain in the hands of their rightful owners, giving our users complete control over their digital assets.

-3. **Identification and Authentication**: By employing Web3 technology for user login, Bloco.exchange places the utmost importance on privacy and security, safeguarding your data and digital identity.
+3. **Identification and Authentication**: By employing Web3 technology for user login, bloco.exchange places the utmost importance on privacy and security, safeguarding your data and digital identity.

 4. **Borderless Access**: We've torn down the barriers that once separated us, creating a truly global platform accessible to anyone, anywhere.
 With bloco.exchange, users can trade, invest, and engage in commerce without the constraints of borders or boundaries.